divaspoudel0/ai-edge-proximity/README.md

 # AI-Augmented Edge Intelligence for Proximity Services

-This repository contains the complete simulation code for the research paper:

-> **"AI-Augmented Edge Intelligence for Predictive Proximity Services Using Rotating Identifiers"**
+This repository contains the complete simulation code for AI-Augmented Edge Intelligence for Predictive Proximity Services Using Rotating Identifiers:

 ## Overview